 (I want to put my new Wife/Husband/Child on with Me)

 Preparing legal documents is a complex, exacting process.
-A deed would have to be prepared transferring the land from whoever has it, to the names they want on the property.
+A deed would have to be prepared transferring the land from whomever has it, to the names they want on the property.
 It is not something that most people without legal training should attempt to do.
 We always encourage a customer to seek legal counsel to change the title to their real estate.
 We do not have forms in our office for the transfer of real estate although some stationery stores may have them.

 This office is not permitted to complete forms, help customers fill out forms, or to check forms to make sure the result is what the customer intended.
 As the Register of Deeds, our purpose is to file those documents that are in recordable form.
 Once the documents are recorded, they must meet the satisfaction of a title examiner.